temporalio/documentation/docs/php/testing.md

   command: "php worker.test.php"
 ```

-And within the worker you register your workflows and mock activities:
+And within the worker you register your Workflows and mock Activities:

 ```php
 // worker.test.php